aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 Sometimes the extensions are added into their own separate configuration file which is then included from the php.ini file.
 These additional files will usually be under the `conf.d` directory.

+Manually add them if they are not anywhere in the php.ini file or in separate files in the conf.d directory.

-Finally you can make sure the extensions exist in the extensions installation directory and the installation directory is configured properly in the php.ini file for the php version the extension is added to by following instructions in the next section.
+Also make sure the installation directory is configured properly in the php.ini file for the php version the extension is added to by following instructions in the next section.

 ## The pecl installation directory